describo/crate-builder-component-react/README.md

+# Note

+For the main Describo project visit: https://www.npmjs.com/package/@describo/crate-builder-component-react

+This is a fork of the Crate Builder Component for React for use in the [ARP project](https://researchdata.hu/en).
+Contains additions and modifications necessary for the ARP project that are not present/required/supported by the original component.
+We, however, try to keep compatibilioty with the original project as much as possible and update to its new version.

+The package version matches the latest version  of the original Crate Builder Component for React project (eg. 0.80.0) and an additional `-arp.X` marks the patch version for ARP.
+For example, `0.80.0-arp.12` is based on the `0.80.0` version of the Crate Builder Component for React and is the `12th` patched version of it for use in ARP.

 # Describo Crate Builder Component for react

 This is a wrapper for the [Vue Crate Builder Component](https://github.com/describo/crate-builder-component) for applications using React.